ajleeson/research_blog/_posts/2022-10-22-traps-climatology.md

 - [ ] Determine from which sigma layer each marine point source should discharge, and how to translate this information into the ROMS variable, river_Vshape
 - [X] (2022.10.22) Think about how to handle forecasting?
   - handled by using climatology files
-- [ ] *Figure out how to handle climatology for WWTPs that came online after certain year, or upgraded treatment type after certain year*
+- [ ] *Figure out how to handle climatology for WWTPs that opened after certain year, shut down after certain year, or upgraded treatment type after certain year*